 - Use a portal for client documents rather than attaching emails.
 Anything you can keep out of email, the better.

 - Double-check your emails are encrypted every time.
 This requires additional security layering, but extra protection.

 - Don’t send passwords through email.
 Sending two emails for confidential information doesn’t stop hackers, if they have access to your email, they will see both emails.

-The Power of the Right Passwords:In the past, you could get away with simple passwords.
+In the past, you could get away with simple passwords.
 Now, intrusive algorithms can crack short passwords in a matter of minutes.
 Ken, himself, could crack any 10 digit password in a matter of hours.
 10 digits is already a lengthy password, and most don’t even have an eight-digit password.